W-algebras, Gaussian Free Fields and $\mathfrak{g}$-Dotsenko-Fateev integrals: Alternative definitions for -algebras

 \subsection{The $W_3$ algebra}

-To start with let us assume that $\g=\sl_3$: we wish to define a notion of $W$-algebra associated to our free-field representation of the Heisenberg VOA.
-In the $W_3$ algebra in addition to the Virasoro algebra there is a second family of operators, corresponding to the modes of some \textit{higher-spin current }$\Wb(z)$, that one needs to introduce.
-This additional operator satisfies the following OPEs:
+To start with let us assume that $\g=\sl_3$.
+In the $W_3$ algebra, in addition to the Virasoro algebra there is a second family of operators, corresponding to the modes of a \textit{higher-spin current} $\Wb(z)$.
+This additional operator satisfies the following OPEs for $\norm{z}>\norm{w}$: